dready92/10er10/UPGRADE.md

     node install.js -p

+- install the node **audiometadata** module : from the UNIX user you setup node & npm, run

+    npm install audiometadata

 - restart the node 10er10 server

 **What changed ?**

 - prettyfied albums list
+- use internal node.js library audiometadata to decode audio tags: no more need for utrac, taginfo, vorbiscomment, metaflac.
+- get image from audio metadata

 Upgrade from 0.6 to 0.7
 =======================